5 Causes of Graves’ Disease and 5 Solutions for It

-Blood testing your thyroid hormone levels is the first step.
+1. Blood testing your thyroid hormone levels is the first step.
 In hyperthyroidism, the thyroid-stimulating hormone (TSH) will be very low and the Free T4 and Free T3 will be elevated.
 In autoimmune conditions, you will see elevated levels of antibodies as well.
-To read more about optimal thyroid lab values, you can read my article on the thyroid here.

-Ultrasound (US) of the thyroid is helpful to look at nodules on the thyroid, and your doctor may request you have a fine needle biopsy to confirm that the nodules are not cancerous.
+3. Ultrasound (US) of the thyroid is a helpful step to look at nodules on the thyroid.
+Your doctor may request for you to have a fine needle biopsy to confirm that the nodules are not cancerous.

-Gluten is a huge problem for most people these days because we hybridized it, modified it, and it’s in everything!
-Worst of all, it can wreak havoc on your gut and set you up for a leaky gut.
+Gluten is a huge concern for many people because it has been hybridized and modified, and it’s in everything!
+Worst of all, gluten can wreak havoc on your gut and set you up for a leaky gut.
 Once the gut is leaky, gluten can get into your bloodstream and confuse your immune system.
-Since the building blocks of gluten share a similar molecular structure with building blocks of your thyroid gland, the immune system can get confused and accidentally attack your thyroid gland.
-This process is called molecular mimicry.
-You can read all about how gluten contributes to thyroid disease in this article.
+The building blocks of gluten share a similar molecular structure with those of your thyroid gland, so the immune system can mistakenly attack your own cells in a process known as molecular mimicry.

 2. Leaky gut

 In order to absorb nutrients, the gut is somewhat permeable to very small molecules.
-Many things including, gluten, infections, medications and stress can damage the gut, allowing toxins, microbes and undigested food particles – among other things – to enter directly into your bloodstream.
-Leaky gut is the gateway for these infections, toxins, and foods like gluten to begin causing the systemic inflammation that leads to autoimmunity.
-You must first repair your gut before you can heal yourself.
+Many things including gluten, infections, medications, and stress can damage the gut, allowing toxins, microbes, and undigested food particles among other things to enter directly into your bloodstream.
+Leaky gut is the gateway for infections, toxins, and inflammatory food particles to trigger the systemic inflammation that leads to autoimmunity.
+You must first repair your gut before you can reverse uncomfortable symptoms.

-Mercury is a heavy metal that is capable of altering or damaging the cells of various bodily tissues.
-When cells are damaged, your immune system can mistake them as foreign invaders and begin attacking its own organs.
-Studies show that individuals with higher mercury exposures have an increased risk of getting an autoimmune thyroid disease.3
+Mercury is a heavy metal capable of altering or damaging the cells of various bodily tissues.
+Your immune system can mistake damaged cells for foreign invaders and begin attacking your organs.
+Studies show that individuals with higher mercury exposure have an increased risk of developing autoimmune thyroid disease.3

 Infections such as the herpes family of viruses (HSV) and Epstein-Barr virus (EBV) have been implicated as a potential cause of autoimmune thyroid disease through inflammation and molecular mimicry.4,5